 Employees at this level are responsible and accountable for their own work which is performed within established guidelines.
-In some situations detailed instructions may be necessary.
+In some situations, detailed instructions may be necessary.
 This may require the employee to exercise limited judgment and initiative within the range of their skills and knowledge.

-The work of these employees may be subject to final checking and as required progress checking.
+The work of these employees may be subject to final checking and, as required, progress checking.
 Such employees may be required to check the work and/or provide guidance to other employees at a lower level and/or provide assistance to less experienced employees at the same level.

-Reception/switchboard duties as in Level 1 and in addition responding to enquiries as appropriate, consistent with the acquired knowledge of the organisation's operations and services, and/or where presentation, and use of interpersonal skills are a key aspect of the position.
+- Reception/switchboard duties as in Level 1 and in addition responding to enquiries as appropriate, consistent with the acquired knowledge of the organisation's operations and services, and/or where presentation, and use of interpersonal skills are a key aspect of the position.

-ELAA WAGES BULLETIN

-Operation of computerised radio/telephone equipment, personal computer, printing devices attached to personal computer, dictaphone equipment, typewriter.
+- Operation of computerised radio/telephone equipment, personal computer, printing devices attached to personal computer, dictaphone equipment, typewriter.

-Word processing, e.g. the use of a word processing software package to create, format, edit, correct, print and save text documents, e.g. standard correspondence and business documents.
+- Word processing, e.g. the use of a word processing software package to create, format, edit, correct, print and save text documents, e.g. standard correspondence and business documents.

-Stenographer/person solely employed to take shorthand and to transcribe by means of appropriate keyboard equipment.
+- Stenographer/person solely employed to take shorthand and to transcribe by means of appropriate keyboard equipment.

-Copy typing and audio typing.
+- Copy typing and audio typing.

-Maintenance of records and/or journals including initial processing and recording relating to the following:
+- Maintenance of records and/or journals including initial processing and recording relating to the following:

-- reconciliation of accounts to balance
+- o reconciliation of accounts to balance

-- incoming/outgoing cheques
+- o incoming/outgoing cheques

-- invoices
+- o invoices

-- debit/credit items
+- o debit/credit items

-- payroll data
+- o payroll data

-- petty cash imprest system
+- o petty cash imprest system

-- letters etc.
+- o letters etc.

-Computer application involving use of a software package which may include one or more of the following functions:

-- create new files and records

-- spreadsheet/worksheet

-- graphics

-- accounting/payroll file

-- following standard procedures and using existing models/fields of information.

-Arrange routine travel bookings and itineraries, make appointments.
-Provide general advice and information on the organisation's products and services, e.g. front counter/telephone.
+- Computer application involving use of a software package which may include one or more of the following functions: - o create new files and records - o spreadsheet/worksheet - o graphics - o accounting/payroll file - o following standard procedures and using existing models/fields of information. - Arrange routine travel bookings and itineraries, make appointments. - Provide general advice and information on the organisation's products and services, e.g. front counter/telephone.